Narrow Results Clear All

 Society to Improve Diagnosis in Medicine.

 Diagnostic error is garnering increased attention as a key area of focus in patient safety improvement.
 This fellowship program for physicians who have completed their residency will provide the opportunity to build expertise in enhancing diagnostic safety.
-The application deadline for the 2018-2019 program is December 4, 2017.
+The application process for the 2017–2018 year is closed.

 Move toward full use of metric dosing: eliminate dosage cups that measure liquids in fluid drams.
 Use cups that measure mL.